 Nikon F (DX)

-Nikon D3500 might not have the unbeatable 32.5 MP APS-C sensor of Canon EOS 90D or the beauty of Dual Pixel CMOS AF, but it is equipped with the convenience you need for a beginner-friendly camera.
+Nikon D3500 might not have the unbeatable sensors of other cameras or the beauty of Canon's Dual Pixel CMOS AF technology, but it is equipped with the convenience you need for a beginner-friendly camera.

 “It has this magnificent Guide Mode on the dial,” started Summers, “This feature is the reason we put this on the top of the list.
 Not only it will give you a virtual tutorial of the functions of the camera, but it will also allow you to adjust it depending on your need.
 With this, you have the option between the basic assistance or the tutorial for more advanced features of the camera.”